intrinio/intrinio-realtime-web-sdk/README.md

-# Intrinio Web SDK for Real-Time Stock Prices
+# Intrinio Web SDK for Real-Time Stock, Forex, and Crypto Prices

-[Intrinio](https://intrinio.com/) provides real-time stock prices via a two-way WebSocket connection.
+[Intrinio](https://intrinio.com/) provides rreal-time stock, forex, and crypto prices via a two-way WebSocket connection.

 ## Features

 * Receive streaming, real-time price quotes (last trade, bid, ask)
-* Subscribe to updates from individual securities
+* Subscribe to updates from individual securities, forex pairs, or cryptos
-* Subscribe to updates for all securities (contact us for special access)
+* Subscribe to updates for all securities, forex pairs, or cryptos (contact us for special access)

 ## Script
 To use the SDK, include the script (found in `/dist` folder of this repository) at the end of your `<body>` tag.